furmanlukasz/neuroscience-reports/web-MCI-model02.md

 ### Introduction

 This report delves into the predictive analysis of Mild Cognitive Impairment (MCI) severity, leveraging high-density EEG data combined with nuanced neuropsychological scoring.
-It extends previous research by incorporating advanced feature engineering techniques, including source analysis from the Human Connectome Project (HCP) combined atlas, and exploring the efficacy of machine learning models like Logistic Regression, SVMs, and XGBoost in distinguishing between MCI severity levels.
+It extends previous research by incorporating advanced feature engineering techniques, including source analysis from the Human Connectome Project (HCP) combined atlas, and exploring the efficacy of machine learning models like Logistic Regression, Random Forest, SVMs, and XGBoost in distinguishing between MCI severity levels.

-This analysis integrates machine learning models to classify subjects into two groups based on the FRSSD total score, a functional scale indicating the severity of symptoms.
+Groups are based on the FRSSD total score, a functional scale indicating the severity of symptoms.
 The Functional Rating Scale for Symptoms of Dementia (FRSSD)[2] evaluate daily living skills affected by MCI across 14 dimensions, including eating, dressing, managing incontinence, communicating, sleeping, recognizing faces, maintaining personal hygiene, remembering names, recalling events, staying alert, understanding complex situations, knowing one's location, managing emotions, and interacting socially.
 The FRSSD assigns scores from 0 (no impairment) to 3 (severe impairment) for each activity, reflecting the individual's level of functional ability.
 It's important to note that this assessment is completed by caregivers, not the patients themselves, which means the scores might reflect the caregivers' perceptions and the impact of caregiving on their well-being.
 The scale uses a threshold score of 5 (authors recommendation) to distinguish between individuals who are likely healthy and those who may have dementia, providing a valuable tool for analysis of cognitive decline.

 In this analysis the cutoff score of 5 was not used, instead the participants were divided into two groups based on the FRSSD total score: a lower-score group (0-3) and a higher-score group (4 or higher).